 Otherwise, the active workspace is replaced by the workspace identified in Y. The active workspace is lost.
-If the loaded workspace was saved by the )SAVE system command, the latent expression ([LX) is immediately executed, unless APL was invoked with the -x option.
-If the loaded workspace was saved by the [SAVE system function, execution resumes from the point of exit from the [SAVE function, with the result of the [SAVE function being 0.
+If the loaded workspace was saved by the ) SAVE system command, the latent expression ([LX) is immediately executed, unless APL was invoked with the -x option.
+If the loaded workspace was saved by the []SAVE system function, execution resumes from the point of exit from the []SAVE function, with the result of the []SAVE function being 0, running in the same namespace in which the []SAVE was executed.